Robert Ginnaven: Acting career

 Ginnaven appeared in minor or uncredited roles.
 Ginnaven was 37 when he made his film debut in Encounter with the Unknown, which was released in 1973.
 Ginnaven played Father Duane.
-In 1981, Ginnaven appeared on Dallas, appearing in only three episodes (Season 5, Episodes 5,6,7); Ginnaven was uncredited in the appearance.
+In 1981, Ginnaven appeared on Dallas, appearing in only three episodes; Ginnaven was uncredited in the appearance.
 In 1992, Ginnaven appeared in his 18th and last movie called One False Move as Deputy Charlie.
-During the year, Robert had appeared in his 2nd and last television show called Dangerous Curves in only one episode (Season 1, Episode 12) as Matthew Carlson.
+During the year, Robert had appeared in his second and last television show called Dangerous Curves in one episode as Matthew Carlson.
 According to some websites, it stated that Ginnaven was best known for his appearance in One False Move.
 Ginnaven also had a small but noticeable appearance in White Lightning, where he plays a friend of Ned Beatty's character Sheriff J.C.
 Connors.

 Personal life

+Ginnaven moved back to Memphis in 1958, where he met his first wife, Ila Verne (née Crews) at an open-call audition being held by the local PBS station.
+Married December 21, 1958, Bob and Ila had their first child, Robert Addison Ginnaven III, on October 29, 1959.
+Not long after their son was born, Bob and Ila moved from Memphis to Little Rock, Arkansas.
+On May 15, 1961, their second child and only daughter, Elizabeth Leigh Ginnaven, was born.
+Their last child, Christopher Crews Ginnaven, was born on August 7, 1962.
+Ila died of complications from lung cancer on August 31, 1994.
+A few years later, Bob remarried Ann Vickers who was at the time the director of sales at KATV, the same TV station Ginnaven, Jr. had started at when he first moved to Little Rock.
+The marriage lasted a number of years, but ultimately ended in an amicable divorce.
+Not long after Ginnaven, Jr. was divorced, he began to date a friend by the name of Jeanne Crews.
+Ginnaven, Jr. and Jeanne Ginnaven (née Crews) were soon married, and remained married until he died on February 17, 2008.

 Ginnaven married Jeanne Tyler Ginnaven; they lived in Little Rock, Arkansas.
-Jeanne had been present along with Robert until Robert's death on 17 February 2008, after which Jeanne had become a widow.
-She still lives in Little Rock.